scossu/lakesuperior/README.md

    add this line to your virtualenv `activate` script)
 1. Configure the application
 1. Start your STOMP broker, e.g.: `coilmq &`
-1. Run `util/bootstrap.py` to initialize the binary and graph stores
+1. Run `./lsup_admin bootstrap` to initialize the binary and graph stores
-1. Run `./fcrepo` for a single-threaded server (Bjoern) or `./fcrepo-mt` for a multi-threaded development server (GUnicorn).
+1. Run `./fcrepo` for a single-threaded server (Bjoern) or `./fcrepo-mt` for a multi-threaded server (GUnicorn).

 ### Production deployment